Quatermass and the Pit (film): Music

 Tristram Cary was chosen to provide the score for Quatermass and the Pit.
 He developed an interest in electronic music while serving in the Royal Navy as an electronics expert working on radar during the Second World War.
 He became a professional composer in 1954, working in film, theatre, radio and television, with credits including The Ladykillers (1955).
 He said of his assignment: "I was not mad about doing the film because Hammer wanted masses of electronic material and a great deal of orchestral music.
 But I had three kids, all of which were at fee-paying schools, so I needed every penny I could get!"
 Cary also recalled that "the main use of electronics in Quatermass, I think, was the violent shaking, vibrating sound that the "thing in the tunnel" gave off ...
 It was not a terribly challenging sound to do, though I never played it very loud because I didn't want to destroy my speakers—I did have hopes of destroying a few cinema loudspeaker systems, though it never happened."
-Carey went on to write the score for another Hammer film, Blood from the Mummy's Tomb, in 1971.
 Several orchestral and electronic cues from the film were released by GDI Records on a compilation titled The Quatermass Film Music Collection.
 The soundtrack was released on yellow vinyl in the UK for Record Store Day 2017.

 Title sequence

 The title sequence of Quatermass and the Pit was devised to be evocative.
 Kim Newman, in his British Film Institute (BFI) monograph about the movie, states: "The words 'Hammer Film Production' appear on a black background.
 Successive jigsaw-piece cutaways reveal a slightly psychedelic skull.
-Swirling, infernal images are superimposed on bone—perhaps maps or landscapes—evoking both the red planet Mars and the fires of Hell.
+Swirling, infernal images are superimposed on bone – perhaps maps or landscapes – evoking both the red planet Mars and the fires of Hell.
 Beside this, the title appears in jagged red letters."

 Reception

+Censors

+The script was sent to John Trevelyan of the British Board of Film Censors in December 1966.
+Trevelyan replied that the film would require an X certificate and complained about the sound of the vibrations from the alien ship, the showing of the Martian massacre, scenes of destruction and panic as the Martian influence takes hold, and the image of the Devil.